jtang766/Moon/_posts/2018-02-25-quick-and-easy-red-thai-curry.md

 layout: post
 title: "Quick and Easy Red Thai Curry"
 date: 2018-02-25
-excerpt: "The value in the recipe is in the efficiency with using a slow cooker."
+excerpt: "The value in the recipe is in the efficiency by using a slow cooker."
 tags: [Living Efficiently, Random thoughts]
 feature: /assets/img/RandomPhoto/Red_Thai_Curry.JPG